-To smooth out solos, try the Tracking compressor with TRANNY and warmth.
-REMEMBER TO SETUP COMPRESSOR FIRST.
-The WARMTH heavly interacts with the compressor.
+The Tranny may also actually seem to add midrange focus because of the harmonic generation on the low and low mid freqs.
+To smooth out solos, try the tracking compressor with tranny and warmth.
+REMEMBER TO SET UP COMPRESSOR FIRST.
+The warmth really interacts with the compressor.

-PLUCKED INSTRUMENTS & ACOUSTIC GUITAR - Plucked instruments can benefit greatly from the FATSO's processing.
-Back in 1998, a prototype FATSO was taken to Greece and used on many very troublesome ethnic plucked instruments.
-At Grammys, a club in ATHENS, some bizarre FATSO behavior was immediately noticed, when the extremely transient acoustic instruments "swamped" some internal circuits.
+Plucked Instruments & Acoustic Guitar - Plucked instruments can benefit greatly from the Fatso's processing.
+Back in 1998, the Fatso was taken to Greece and used on many very troublesome ethnic plucked instruments.
+At Grammys, a club in ATHENS, some bizarre FATSO behavior was immediately noticed, when the extremely transient acoustic instruments "swamped" several internal circuits.
 The compressor needed a heavier knee with more "sponge" in the attack.
-The Tracking compressor (Red LED on) was tweaked first.
-The fast attack of the TRACK or ELEVEN Compressor canhelp get a "glassy" full sound since the pick noise will be attenuated and the sustain lengthened.
+The tracking compressor (green and yellow LEDs on) was tweaked first.
+The fast attack of the Tracking Compressor can help get a "glassy" full sound since the pick noise will be attenuated and the sustain lengthened.
 Also the threshold of the warmth circuits were lowered so they could grab the transient picked edges easier.
 This allowed a solo instrument to be louder without the sharp attacks hurting.

 Sometimes you may want to keep the dynamic range of a plucked instrument but need to smooth out just the hard front edge of the attack.
 Warmth processing is perfect here.
-Adjust the WARMTH until you have a smoother, more natural sound - usually 3 - 10 dB of HF attenuation is enough.
-It's important to listen very softly, and very loudly to the adjusted track to make sure it isn't too dull, or still in need of "softening".
+Adjust the warmth until you have a smoother, more natural sound - usually 3 - 10 dB of HF attenuation is enough.
+In addition to your normal monitoring levels, listen very softly, and very loudly to the adjusted track to make sure it isn't too dull, or still in need of "softening".

 Acoustic guitars can be so creamy.
-Many times you will have an acoustic part that is very even and you can nicely brighten it up with a top end EQ (high frequencies).... except for that one part where he really bangs it!
+Many times you will have an acoustic part that is very even and you can nicely brighten it up with a top end EQ (high frequencies)..... except for that one part where he really bangs it!
 Use the Warmth control to grab those clangy brash freqs.
 Usually 1 - 5 dB is enough but on really brittle parts, 10 - 15 dB on peaks may be ok on extreme peaks.
 Again don't over do it, especially during tracking.
 Listen really softly and really loudly to test evenness.
-Its often best to roll off subs or low frequencies to prevent mud before the FATSO.
-This keeps the compressor from reacting to them.